covidsafewatch/website/input/issue-register/use-of-expired-tempids.md

 The second issue identifies the parts of the codebase where the apps continue to use TempIDs that it already knows have expired.

+The use of TempIDs beyond their 2-hour lifespan may make it easier for third-parties to track COVIDSafe app users.

 # Obtaining new TempIDs on iOS

-When requesting a tempID from the National COVIDSafe Data Store, the response contains three fields:
+When requesting a TempID from the National COVIDSafe Data Store, the response contains three fields:

 1. The TempID itself.
 1. A refresh time, which is 1 hour from the current time, after which the application should attempt to obtain a new TempID.